hbeni/fgcom-mumble/README.md

 ### Landlines/Intercom
 Landlines/Intercom connections are a feature meant to be used by ATC instances.
 They are not subject to radio limits like range or signal quality.
-They operate worldwide.
+They operate worldwide and in full duplex.
+Landline channel names starts with `PHONE` and intercom with `IC:`.
+The difference between the two is audio characteristics.

 To talk on an intercom/landline connection: